 When COVID-19 first hit in February 2020, no one knew what to expect.
-In just 9 months, we've seen universities close their campuses, then reopen and now, with the recent surges in COVID cases around the world, many are now reverting to fully virtual classes again.
-University executives understand the magnitude of the challenges caused by the pandemic, which include reductions in enrollment1 and tuition, reduced supplementary revenue from sports and other events, and reduced or frozen operating budgets and an increased concern about protecting the safety of the university community.
+In just 9 months, we saw universities close their campuses, reopen and then close again as they coped with surges in COVID cases.
+University executives are struggling to cope with the magnitude of impact caused by the pandemic and other challenges, which include reductions in enrollment1 and tuition, reduced supplementary revenue from sports and other events, and reduced or frozen operating budgets and an increased concern about protecting the safety of the university community.

-Campus safety and security teams are accustomed to seeing their university announce a new campus or building without incremental funding to support the expanded responsibilities, but the effects of the pandemic are being felt especially hard as teams cope with frozen headcount, limited budgets, and resources.
-And now, campus security teams are being thrust into new roles to help protect students, faculty and staff as the university learns to cope with the added pressures of the pandemic.
+Campus safety and security teams are accustomed to seeing their university announce a new campus or building without incremental funding to support the expanded responsibilities, but the effects of the pandemic and other factors can hit teams especially hard as they cope with frozen headcount, limited budgets, and resources.
+And now, campus security teams are being thrust into new roles to help protect students, faculty and staff as the university learns to cope with added pressures.
 In fact, it's clear that campus security and safeguarding teams are playing a more critical role than ever before.